-To assess regulation outcome in term of physiological arousal, pupil size during the post-regulation phase (see Figure 4) will be entered to a repeated measures ANOVA assessing the interaction between situation intensity (high vs low) and regulation type (intrapersonal vs social).
+To assess regulation outcome in term of physiological arousal, pupil size during the post-regulation phase (see Figure 4) will be entered into a repeated measures ANOVA assessing the interaction between situation intensity (high vs low) and regulation type (intrapersonal vs social).
 I predict an interaction between regulation type and stimulus intensity, mimicking the behavioral effect found for self-reported mood.
-Specifically, in the intrapersonal block, we expect a larger pupil size following the regulation of high vs low intense situations, as employing self-cognitive reappraisal is expected to be less successful in reducing physiological arousal when employing cognitive reappraisal on high vs low intense situations.
-We predict an opposite pattern in the social regulation block, showing a smaller pupil size following the regulation of high vs low intense situations, due to a larger reduction in negative mood of the supporter following the provision of regulation support to individuals experiencing high intense situations (see preliminary data section).
+Specifically, in the intrapersonal block, we expect a larger pupil size following the regulation of high vs low intensity situations, as employing self-cognitive reappraisal is expected to be less successful in reducing physiological arousal when employing cognitive reappraisal on high vs low intensity situations.
+I predict an opposite pattern in the social regulation block, showing a smaller pupil size following the regulation of high vs low intensity situations, due to a larger reduction in negative mood of the supporter following the provision of regulation support to individuals experiencing high intensity situations (see preliminary data section).